 Your career at the Center for Sports Management –

-Leading the way into the sports business.
+Leading the way into sports business.

 The Center for Sports and Management offers WHU students as well as external prospects excellent opportunities to enter the sports business - both in practice and in science.
-Students of all disciplines and grades can write their thesis at the Chair of Sports and Management.
+Students of all disciplines can write their thesis at the Chair of Sports and Management.
 In addition, the CSM provides internships to students or employs them as academic assistants at the Center itself.
 The Center for Sports and Management, together with the WHU, the foundation "Deutsche Sporthilfe" and the SPOAC - Sports Business Academy by WHU, also serves as a training institution for former top athletes and future executives in the sports business.
 Graduates and professionals are offered excellent career opportunities in the scientific field, e.g. as internal or external doctoral candidates and research assistants.

 Former employees and alumni of Professor Schmidt now work at some of the finest addresses in the sports business, including the German Football League (DFL), the German Football Association (DFB) or German record football champion FC Bayern Munich.
 Have we aroused your interest in a career at the CSM?
 On these pages you will find all the information you need.
 Please do not hesitate to contact us if you have any questions or suggestions.